worldpossible/usbrecoveryshell/README.txt

       Copy content shell to /media/RACHEL/rachel

 INSTRUCTIONS
-1. On this USB, modify to METHOD variable in script “update.sh”
+1. On this USB, modify to METHOD variable in script “update.sh”
 2. Turn off the CAP
 3. Connect the recovery USB disk to the CAP
 4. Start the CAP